mwilsnd/SkyrimSE-SmoothCam/README.md

 SmoothCam adds a frame-interpolated third-person camera to Skyrim Special Edition.
 After trying other third-person camera mods I decided to try and make something better, and this is the result.
 If I actually achieved my goal in making a better camera is up for you to decide.

 ## Compatibility
-* SmoothCam is going to have issues with any other mod that tries to position the third-person camera (Other third-person mods, likely some lock-on mods, etc).
+SmoothCam is going to have issues with any other mod that tries to position the third-person camera (Other third-person mods, likely some lock-on mods, etc).

-* As I use ImprovedCamera myself, I've been slowly adding some compatibility patches for it over time.
-Note that currently interactions between both mods aren't perfect.
+The following mods are supported, with patches that can be enabled in the MCM:
+* Improved Camera
+* Immersive First Person View

-* Alternate Conversation Camera is supported, just make sure "Disable During Dialog" is selected in the MCM.
+* Alternate Conversation Camera
+* Archery Gameplay Overhaul

 ## Runtime Requirements
-SmoothCam only requires SKSE64.
-SkyUI is optional if using the MCM esp.
-SmoothCam uses [Address Library](https://www.nexusmods.com/skyrimspecialedition/mods/32444) as of Alpha 1.3, allowing the mod to run on many different versions of the game.
-SmoothCam includes the 1.5.97 database file, for older versions refer to the link for the correct database.
-**Note:** I only offer active support for SKSE 2.0.17 (1.5.97), using SmoothCam on older versions may cause unforeseen issues.
+SmoothCam requires SKSE64 and [Address Library](https://www.nexusmods.com/skyrimspecialedition/mods/32444).
+If you wish to use the MCM esp, SkyUI is also required.

 #### Notice:
 Depending on the age of your processor (~2011 and earlier), you might need to use the SSE version (Streaming SIMD Extensions).
 Most people can use the normal version without issue.

 ## Installing
 If using one of the pre-compiled releases, just copy the `Data` folder in the archive into your skyrim folder or install via a mod manager.

-If installing after a build, copy `SmoothCam.dll` to `Data/SKSE/Plugins` (along with the address library database file), `SmoothCam.esp` to `Data/` and `SmoothCamMCM.pex` to `Data/Scripts`.
+If installing after a build, copy `SmoothCam.dll` to `Data/SKSE/Plugins` (along with the address library database file and `ExtraData/SmoothCam_FollowBones_Default.txt`), `SmoothCam.esp` to `Data/` and `SmoothCamMCM.pex` to `Data/Scripts`.
 Enable the esp file if you wish to use the MCM, otherwise the module will generate a json file in the plugins folder you can edit to manually configure the camera.

 ## Building
 To build the project, clone the repo (remember to include `--recurse-submodules`), then run `make_vs2019.bat` or `make_vs2017.bat`.